 Conclusion and Takeaway

-Netflix started its journey as an ordinary company but it has achieved a competitive advantage for changing its business model in order to fulfil customer demand.
+Netflix started its journey as an ordinary company, but it has achieved a competitive advantage by changing its business model to fulfill customer demand.
 The authority of the company changed its feature to cope with new technology.
 It has made two changes in 1999 and 2007.
-However, the video streaming service brought huge popularity and income for the company that launched in 2007.
-Based on the discussion, the author has determined some takeaways that can be a key point for any company.
-Firstly, it is very important to change the company feature to fulfil customers’ expectations.
-Additionally, digital adaption and adoption need to be accepted for both employee and customer’s gratification.
-Finally, sophisticated features and tools have to be added to the company for better function such as Netflix launched its online video streaming feature in 2007.
-“The measure of intelligence is the ability to change” -Albert Einstein
+However, the video streaming service brought huge popularity and income to the company that launched in 2007.
+The author has determined some takeaways that can be a key point for any company.
+Firstly, it is essential to change the company features to fulfill customers’ expectations.